40 Extremely Achievable Things To Do In London

 13. Have a nice long boozy lunch or daytime dinner at Dishoom

 Oh god, Dishoom.
-Best place ever.
-The best time to avoid the queues is in the middle of the day, or turn up bang on 6pm.
-East India gimlets and Black Daal are GO.
+Probably some of the most well known Indian restaurants in London (other than Tayaabs?) – but for good reason.
+The best time to avoid the queues is in the middle of the day, or breakfast time, or turn up bang on 6pm.

 14. Wander along the Barbican High Walk and see Roman ruins

 Hi, this is your daily reminder that this city is OLD and most of it isn’t in a museum yet.
-It’s just there, on the street, waiting for your camera phone.
-Someone’s even put together a guided tour with maps and routes.
+It’s just there, in Barbican, on the street, waiting for you and your little modern 21st century feet.
+Here’s a handy route and map

 15. Harass dogs on Hampstead Heath